Impatient Queuing for Intelligent Task Offloading in Multi-Access Edge Computing: Conclusion and Outlooks

 \section{Conclusion and Outlooks}

-In this work we have studied the risk-based tenant reneging mechanism, which appears a promising decentralized solution to control the MEC queue congestion with sensitivity to latency outage risk.
-For generic MEC tasks with time-sensitive utility, we have investigated the rational tenant choice between waiting within the MEC task queue and reneging for local computation, and identified the conditions of balking and reneging in Poisson service queues.
+In this work we have studied the risk-based \revise{user} reneging mechanism, which appears a promising decentralized solution to control the MEC queue congestion with sensitivity to latency outage risk.
+For generic MEC tasks with time-sensitive utility, we have investigated the rational \revise{user} choice between waiting within the MEC task queue and reneging for local computation, and identified the conditions of balking and reneging in Poisson service queues.

-Our analysis proves that a time consistency of risk preference can sufficiently eliminate the reneging phenomenon\revise{,} when a perfect \revise{statistical} knowledge about queue status is available a-priori to the tenants.
-Then, we have investigated two cases where the non-regretting tenant behavior is violated and tenant reneging is activated: the non-Poisson service time and the imperfect queue status information.
-For non-Poisson services, we have introduced the MMP model to generalize the impatience-based tenant decision mechanism.
+Our analysis proves that a time consistency of risk preference can sufficiently eliminate the reneging phenomenon{,} when a perfect {statistical} knowledge about queue status is available a-priori to the \revise{users}.
+Then, we have investigated two cases where the non-regretting \revise{user} behavior is violated and \revise{user} reneging is activated: the non-Poisson service time and the imperfect queue status information.
+For non-Poisson services, we have introduced the MMP model to generalize the impatience-based \revise{user} decision mechanism.
 Regarding the case of imperfect queue status information, we have proposed an optimal online Poisson learning strategy that balances between learning gain and waiting loss.
-Our proposed approaches have been verified effective in various service scenarios through exhaustive numerical simulations.
+Our proposed approaches have been verified effective in various service scenarios through exhaustive numerical simulations. \revise{The proposed novel approach allows users with computing tasks to rationally choose between MEC offloading and local computing regarding its own risk of latency outage, without having to provide its latency or utility model to the MEC service provider.
+It can be used as a competitive solution of decentralized queue management for multi-user scenarios that are intolerant to latency and privacy, such as autonomous driving, AI-as-a-Service, and IoT over public mobile network.}